Logo

 Alastair Campbell launched a regular series of 'Instagram live' broadcasts, in which he vented his criticisms of Boris Johnson.

-Alastair Campbell was an outspoken critic of Russia's invasion of Ukraine, and the Tory government's tolerance of oligarchs close to Putin in contrast with their 'cruel and shabby' treatment of Ukrainian refugees, who faced enormous red tape before being considered for exile.
+Alastair Campbell was a critic of Russia's invasion of Ukraine, and the British government's tolerance of oligarchs close to Vladimir Putin, contrasting it with their 'cruel and shabby' treatment of Ukrainian refugees, who faced large amounts of red tape before being considered for exile.

 Alastair Campbell wrote extensively on his meetings with the Russian president alongside Tony Blair.